 Washington State’s Compassionate Wrongful Death Attorneys

-You see these tragedies on the news and think it could never happen to your family.
+You see these tragedies on the news and think this could never happen to your family.
 After all, you have carefully screened your daycare options.
 You picked one that was certified, had a positive record, and one that you had every reason to trust.
 You might have even used that daycare center for years before something happens.

-After you lose a child, you may feel betrayed, confused, and unsure where to go next.
+After you lose a child, you may feel betrayed, confused, and unsure of where to go next.
 You know that the daycare was at-fault, whether from abuse or negligence.
 While no amount of money will bring back your child or make up for the loss of your child, filing a claim against the daycare protects other children from meeting the same fate.
 Furthermore, it helps you and your spouse recover financially.

 Understanding Wrongful Death Claims for Daycare Centers in Bellingham

 Today, most households require two incomes to stay afloat.
 When you and your spouse take on full-time jobs, you turn to daycare centers to care for your children during the day.
 These companies, whether in a facility or private home, are supposed to be childcare experts – and should be able to handle children of all the ages that they accept.

 Furthermore, they are state-inspected; therefore, you assume that any issues would be caught in a state inspection.
 When a child is injured or dies because of inadequate care from these facilities, you may wonder what options you have for holding them accountable and protecting children from encountering the same treatment in the future.
 While you have numerous options, the situation that caused a child’s death determines how you move forward.

 What Must Be Proven in a Wrongful Death Case?